Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 findtime = 600

 The nginx-botsearch filter is aggressive by default.
 It matches any request for paths like /wp-admin, /admin/config.php, /.env, and /phpmyadmin.
 If you host legitimate WordPress at /wp-admin, these requests from your own users would trigger bans.
-Only enable this jail if your legitimate traffic does not include these paths, or adjust the ignoreregex to exclude your own IPs.
+Only enable this jail if your legitimate traffic does not include these paths, or adjust the ignoreregex to exclude your own IP addresses from detection.

-If you run ModSecurity with Apache, the apache-modsecurity jail monitors the ModSecurity audit log:
+If you run ModSecurity with Apache, the apache-modsecurity jail monitors the ModSecurity audit log for suspicious activity that matches your configured rules:

 [apache-modsecurity]